Hawk-ho/Amazon/README.md

 # 📚 Future Plans
 Although I did not complete the full tutorial series, I am focused on applying what I’ve learned to build more independent and self-driven projects in the future.
 The repository will evolve as I gain more experience and refine my coding abilities.

-# 🔧 Installation and Usage
-To run these projects locally:

 # 💡 Learnings and Reflections